galisaishankar08/BCA-BSW-IOHWAB-Test-Automation-Framework/README.md

 **Mohammed Tajbaba**

 ## About The Project
-**BCA-Sensor Actuator and BSW IOHwAb Automation Testing with Below Framework which contains the Tester Board ,USB Relay Board and STLA-B ZCU CR Board for BCA – BSW END to END Testing.**
+**BCA-Sensor Actuator and BSW IOHwAb Automation Testing with Below Framework which contains the Tester Board ,USB Relay Board and ECU Board for BCA – BSW END to END Testing.**

-Test framework is  used to communicate with UART Protocol to Monitor ,control and operate the Real time write/read of Actuator, IO and Sensor Signal Voltages Values on the different STLA-B ZCU  with the help of Tester Board and USB digital Relay card.​
+Test framework is  used to communicate with UART Protocol to Monitor ,control and operate the Real time write/read of Actuator, IO and Sensor Signal Voltages Values on the different ECU  with the help of Tester Board and USB digital Relay card.​

-* STLA-B ZCU Test Board is verified with help of Tester Board and USB Relay Board using the Test framework.​
+* ECU Test Board is verified with help of Tester Board and USB Relay Board using the Test framework.​

-* Tester Board communicates with UART Protocol with Test Bench PC using pyserial Framework to control  and monitor the STLA-B ZCU Board HW PIN status.​
+* Tester Board communicates with UART Protocol with Test Bench PC using pyserial Framework to control  and monitor the ECU Board HW PIN status.​

-* USB Relay Board communicates with UART Protocol with Test Bench PC using pyserial Framework to control write and read the STLA ZCU Board HW PIN status.​
+* USB Relay Board communicates with UART Protocol with Test Bench PC using pyserial Framework to control write and read the ECU Board HW PIN status.​

 * Report Generation: Test case Setup and Test case Run Steps